KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Changing the hierarchies.

-We give an example of the output when the hierarchy “Time” is selected in :numref:`timehierarchieshowsdays` and hierarchy “Time Weekly” in :numref:`timeweeklyhierarchyshowsweek`.
+We give an example of the output when the hierarchy “Time” is selected in first next figure and hierarchy “Time Weekly” in the second next figure.

 .. _timehierarchieshowsdays:
 .. figure:: media/image159.png